TABLE OF CONTENTS

 Note: Sessions should never be used to build production applications as they will expire and the application will no be able to access the ACME APIs.

 Create a Session

 The session ID returned in the session attribute can be passed into subsequent API calls using the x-acme-session header.

-For most integration projects, you’ll likely want to have an API key assigned to a user.
-This key allows you to skip the step of creating a session and is passed into calls using the x-acme-api-key header.
+For all integration projects, you’ll need an API key assigned to a user.
+This key is passed into calls using the x-acme-api-key header.

 WARNING: API keys should be kept secret just as you would a username and password.
 Anyone who has an API key will be able to access, via API, any area of the system for which the user has permission.

 API keys can only be assigned to username-only users and we recommend creating a clearly-identifiable, integration-specific user for each integration.
 Examples would include:

 Note: Only ACME Clients can request API Keys.
 System integrators and third-party vendors should reach out to their venue contact to have them request a key.